Embiid scores career-high 50 points to lead 76ers past Bulls - WTMJ

 LAVINE LOVE

-NBA All-Star reserves will be announced on Tuesday, and Bulls coach Billy Donovan thinks LaVine belongs on the list.
-He entered sixth in the NBA in scoring at 28.5 points per game.
+All-Star reserves will be announced on Tuesday, and Donovan thinks LaVine belongs on the list.
+He entered sixth in the NBA with 28.5 points per game.

 “He’s played at the level of an All-Star caliber player,” Donovan said.
 “He’s had an incredible year.”